-Do not do a gas conversion on this boiler without an officially approved conversion kit and instructions.
+Do not do a gas conversion on this boiler without an officially approved conversion kit and instructions supplied by HTP.
 Failure to use a conversion kit when converting the boiler to fire on Natural or Propane gas will result in extremely dangerous burner operation, leading to fire, explosion, severe personal injury, or death.